 23 Nov Is your balustrade within UK guidelines?

 A balustrade is a row of protective posts that support the upper part of a railing.
 You’ll find that staircases and porches often have these.
 They can be made from a variety of different materials including timber, metal, glass, mesh and wire.
+Glass and steel balustrade options are often the preferred choice for industrial and commercial buildings.

 The question is, if you’ve had some recently installed, are they within UK guidelines?